MfN-Berlin/AnimalAudiogramDatabase/CLONE.md

 However, if you are running several services on a single machine, you will need to:
 * Check in `docker-compose.yml` that all ports are free, otherwise edit them
 * Use a reverse proxy, e.g.Pound, to map the external URLs to the internal ports.
 A sample Pound configuration is provided in `resources/network`.

+# Verifying
+Test if the installation was successfull:
+* http://localhost should show the frontend
+* http://localhost:9083/admin/v1/start should show the administration backend
+* http://localhost:9082/ should show the message 'Audiogrambase API'

 ## Troubleshooting